xiaohan2012/xiaohan2012.github.io/_posts/2015-12-11-weekly-summary.md

   - we optimize coverage by maximizing # of uniquely covered nodes
 - Can we demonstrate how the events are connected?
 Instead of a linear display.
   - the paper uses connectivity to connect the chains

+New finding:

+- hierarchical structure(zoom in/out)
+- timeline to describe the event
+- synthetic data
+- manual comparing topic distribution on background and event messages
+- check causal relationship between nodes
+- add types of edge, time stamp
+- information propagation patterns of event trees